 A negative example would be a property like the Bangkok Marriott Hotel Sukhumvit which rarely costs much more than $160/night including taxes so, as a Category 4 property costing between 20,000 and 30,000 points per night, it’s a highly uneconomical location at which to spend points purchased in this sale (buying points and using them here would see you paying between $156 and $234/night).

-Marriott Bonvoy Points sales are processed by Points.com so that eliminates the scope to earn a travel/flight/airline bonus by using a credit card that offers bonus points for shopping in one of those categories (e.g. the Chase Sapphire Reserve Card).
-With that option not open to us, this makes this sale a good opportunity to use a credit card on which you’re working towards a welcome bonus (e.g. buying just 40,000 Bonvoy points would see you meet the welcome offer requirements of the excellent Chase Freedom Unlimited card)
+Marriott Bonvoy Points sales are processed by Points.com so that eliminates the scope to earn a travel/flight/airline bonus by using a credit card that offers bonus points for shopping in one of those categories (e.g. the card_name).
+With that option not open to us, this makes this sale a good opportunity to use a credit card on which you’re working towards a welcome bonus (e.g. the excellent card_name)

 As usual, following my frequently given advice is probably the best way forward: